Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 There was a terrible, brilliant flash so bright it was *agony.* Ian flinched and covered his face in the instant before the bridge windows opaqued, then blinked desperately to try and clear the huge black blob in the middle of his vision.

-Fear leapt down his spine. *Fuck, not my good eye too…*
+Fear leapt down his spine. *Fuck, not my good eye too...*

 It cleared, thank *fuck.*